 In late pregnancy, you may have a discharge known as a ‘show’.
 This is a thicker mucus and may contain blood.
 This is the plug of mucus that is in the cervix coming away, ready for labour and birth.

-If you are concerned about any issues or problems, talk to your GP or midwife.
+If you are concerned about any of these common pregnancy issues or other problems such as low mood or anxiety, talk to your GP or midwife.

 HARTMANN Direct have a range of women’s incontinence pads, ideal for use during pregnancy and after birth too.